danimtb/dasshio/README.md

 ## Why Use the Raspberry Pi?

-The Amazon Dash Button hack typically works using a python script that listens for the button's [ARP Probe](https://en.wikipedia.org/wiki/Address_Resolution_Protocol#ARP_probe).
-If you want to use the button long-term, you'll want to script to auto-start and be running constantly, and since I'm a techno-hippie, I'd like to use as little power as possible.
-Enter, the Raspberry Pi, which only uses 2-5 Watts.
+The Amazon Dash Button hack typically works by using a Python script that listens for the button's [ARP Probe](https://en.wikipedia.org/wiki/Address_Resolution_Protocol#ARP_probe).
+Most tutorials just cover running the script and capturing a few button presses, but what if you don't want to leave your main desktop or laptop on 24/7 just to listen for button presses?
+If you want to use the button long-term, you'll want the listener script to auto-start and run constantly, and it'd also be a plus to use as little power as possible.
+That's why I prefer using the Raspberry Pi, which only uses 2-5 Watts.

 ## Stuff to install on Raspberry Pi's Debian